Alien Deployment (Long War)

 - Terror Pods: Terror pods are a special type of pod that only appear in Terror Sites, Large UFOs, Trap UFOs, Alien Base Assault, and Retaliation missions.
 They tend to have a greater probability of being higher-mobility aliens, and are the only pod which contains Chryssalids.
 EXALT also make an appearance in later months.

 - EXALT Pods: While EXALT have a chance of appearing in Terror Pods, they appear most often in Covert Operations.
-A typical Covert Extraction contains one large pod of 15+ EXALT (and EXALT elites, after month 3), as well as several smaller pods of 1-3 EXALT.
+A typical Covert Extraction contains one jumbo pod of 3-15 EXALT (with pod sizes growing as the campaign progresses), as well as several smaller pods of 1-3 EXALT.
 If XCOM activates any pod and fails to kill them immediately, the remaining pods will begin slowly converging on XCOMs location.
 In contrast, Data Recovery contains several pods of 4-6 EXALT who behave as most pods do.
-All covert operations include drop ins of lone EXALT operatives who may or may not appear in cover and may or may not overwatch.
+All Covert Operations include drop ins or spawns of lone EXALT operatives who may or may not appear in cover and may or may not overwatch.

 Aliens begin the invasion by taking over a target country to establish a base of operations, choosing a random continent that is not the same as the players starting continent and then choosing a random country in said continent.
 At some point in March of the first year, the chosen country will inexplicably leave XCOM, seemingly without warning; in reality, the aliens launched a large-scale operation called an Infiltration mission in which they capture and control the local leadership, setting up a Base to project their influence and coordinate operations.
 To prevent further Infiltration missions, XCOM will have to maintain a constant pressure over the aliens in the coming months, denying the aliens success in their ground and air operations so that they view XCOM as a more important Threat, or denying and starving the aliens of Resources; either is sufficient to prevent aliens from capturing countries instantly, though XCOM will still have to deal with the spread of panic which, if allowed to reach critical levels, provides aliens with a window to capture countries smoothly and easily without the use of the relatively expensive Infiltration mission.